How to Connect an Outdoor Sink with a Faucet in 4 Steps

 - Check all connections for leaks.

-- If you see any leak, tighten the fittings or add more Teflon tape.
+- If you see any leaks, tighten the fittings or add more Teflon tape.

 Tips for Maintenance: